Talitrus/tidytuesday/README.md

 # tidytuesday
-Code for my #TidyTuesday submissions.
+This repository contains code for my #TidyTuesday submissions.
+For more information on TidyTuesday, see [https://github.com/rfordatascience/tidytuesday](https://github.com/rfordatascience/tidytuesday).